Session 4: Transforming the Heating and Cooling Sector

 The institute SPF has been a driving force in research and development of innovative energy technologies for more than 30 years, with focal areas in energy efficiency and renewable energies in general, as well as solar thermal and solar electrical energy in particular.

-Steven Meyers served on the ISES Executive Committee from 2016 to 2019, heading the ISES infographics working group, putting forward this great publication.
-Steve is a mechanical engineer with a PhD in Solar and Renewable Low Carbon Heating and will introduce the ISES Infographics publication, the example of solar thermal heat for brewing processes as well as moderate the webinar.
-Steve holds a global expertise in solar energy, energy efficiency and quantitative research and in 2018 joined Ecosystems, an engineering and construction firm specialized in complex energy ecosystems implementing turnkey energy projects to optimize the performance of institutional, commercial and industrial buildings.
+Steven Meyers served on the ISES Executive Committee from 2016 to 2019, heading the ISES infographics working group.
+Steve is a mechanical engineer with a PhD in Solar and Renewable Low Carbon Heating.
+Steve holds a global expertise in solar energy, energy efficiency and quantitative research and is the Vice President Of Engineering at Oishii.

 Dr. Vassiliki Drosou is Head of the Solar Thermal Systems Department of the Greek Research Center for Renewable Energy Sources and Saving (CRES).
 She is also Manager of Solar Keymark Network (SKN), Technical Secretary of CEN TC312 "Thermal solar systems and components" and leader of Subtask D “Standardization and Certification” of the IEA Task 64/IV “Solar Process Heat”.
 She is also a Board Member of Greek Solar Thermal Industry Association (EBHE).